unitedastronomer/E1-572G-Hackintosh/README.md

 ## ⚠️ macOS Seqouia

-[OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher) currently does not provide patches for Intel Haswell's graphics and Atheros WiFi (Legacy Wireless) on macOS Sequoia.
+[OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher) currently does not provide patches for Intel Haswell's graphics and Legacy Wireless on macOS Sequoia.

 # Troubleshoot